elephantscale/es-training-new/course-outlines/building-machine-learning-in-cloud.md

-# Building Machine Learning in Cloud
+# Building Machine Learning in the Clouds

 © Elephant Scale